 - Winners are required to present a poster for the SPS meeting, attend the poster presentation and the Award announcement for ceremony.

 Note: the poster may also be entered in the Poster Contest.

-- Resumé or curriculum vitae sent as an e-mail attachment with item #1.
+- Resumé or curriculum vitae (CV) sent as an email attachment with item #1.

 - One letter from a Faculty member/Supervisor/Principal Investigator.
-Letters of recommendation/nomination should be signed and sent, mailed, electronically (e.g. PDF format sent as an e-mail attachment) or FAXed to the society.
+Letters of recommendation/nomination should be signed and sent, mailed, electronically (e.g. PDF format sent as an e-mail attachment) or Faxed to the society.
 The letter should discuss the potential of the applicant to contribute to the field of safety pharmacology and if there are more than one author on the abstract, the letter should also specify the contribution of the travel award applicant to the work, including what aspects of the work the applicant performed.

 - All material should be sent to SPS Headquarters: